euroargodev/argopy/docs/advanced-tools/stores/argofloat.rst

 Note that since mono-cycle profile files are either 'R' for real-time or 'D' for adjusted or delayed-mode data, there is no need to select one or the other, they can't exist at the same time.

-A more verbose description of all available profiles is provided with the :meth:`ArgoFloat.describe_profiles` method:
+A more verbose description of all available profiles is provided with the :meth:`ArgoFloat.profiles_to_dataframe` method:

 .. ipython:: python
     :okwarning:

-    af.describe_profiles()
+    af.profiles_to_dataframe()

 To load a single mono-profile file, one will use the :meth:`ArgoFloat.open_profile` method with one of the key, as returned by :meth:`ArgoFloat.ls_profiles`: